maithanh1307/Icecream-website/README.md

 # Icecream-website

------ These are some packages used in this project.----- npm init -y npm i express body-parser nodemon npm i dotenv
+----- These are some packages used in this project ----- npm init -y npm i express body-parser nodemon npm i dotenv